rackerlabs/support-how-to/content/cloud-block-storage/moving-a-software-raid-cloud-block-storage-volume-from-one-cloud-server-to-another.md

        mdadm --stop /dev/md0
        mdadm: stopped /dev/md0

-3. In the [Cloud Control Panel](http://login.rackspace.com), navigate to the details page for the server from which you want to detach the Cloud Block Storage volumes that composed the RAID.
+3. In the [Cloud Control Panel](https://login.rackspace.com), navigate to the Details page for the server from which you want to detach the Cloud Block Storage volumes that composed the RAID.

 4. In the **Storage Volumes** section of the server details page, click the